 Cultivation: The preference is full sun to light shade, and moist conditions.
 The soil should be high in organic matter, preferably with a little sand, and the pH should be mildly acid to neutral.
 However, this orchid is more robust than most and will tolerate conditions that deviate somewhat from the above.
 Germinating the tiny seeds normally requires the presence of an appropriate fungus, which they invade.
 Artificial techniques have been developed to speed up the propagation of orchids.
 Large transplanted plants from a specialist nursery are the easiest to handle and have the best survival rate, but they are expensive, if available at all.

-Range & Habitat: The Prairie White-Fringed Orchid occurs in scattered counties of central and northern Illinois (see Distribution Map).
+Range & Habitat: The Prairie White-Fringed Orchid occurs in scattered counties of central and northern Illinois (see Distribution Map), where it is native.
 Only small, local populations of this rare plant exist in high quality habitats.
 It is listed as 'endangered' by the state of Illinois, and is considered 'threatened' by the U.S. government.
 Habitats include moist to mesic black soil prairies, sand prairies, thickets, pot hole marshes, and fens.
 At one time, this orchid was far more common, and hundreds of plants could be observed blooming in prairie habitat, particularly near the Chicago region.
 Habitat destruction and over-collection brought this joyful abundance to an end.

 Comments: This is one of the most beautiful wildflowers in a prairie.
 Rejoice should you discover one or two plants in bloom.
 There is a slightly larger orchid, Platanthera praeclara, with a similar appearance, that occurs in prairies west of the Mississippi River.